kasir-barati/you-say/.github/docs/microservices/README.md

 # Footnotes

 [^1]: It's simpler to understand, analyze, and predict the behavior of each system individually.
-[^2]: Durable storage: A durable storage system will reliably store data without data loss.
-[^3]: It's crucial to handle timeouts and errors gracefully to prevent the entire system from becoming unresponsive
-[^4]: They need to know the exact location and interface details of the services they are calling.
-[^5]: Separate schema or database all together.
+[^2]: Separate schema or database all together.
-[^6]: E.g. FusionAuth, Keycloak.
+[^3]: E.g. FusionAuth, Keycloak.
-[^7]: Central access point through which all client requests pass to reach the backend services.
+[^4]: Central access point through which all client requests pass to reach the backend services.
-[^8]: Web browsers, mobile apps, or other services.
+[^5]: Web browsers, mobile apps, or other services.
-[^9]: Changes in security protocols, rate limits, or data formats can be made in one place rather than across multiple services.